-In my book Creative Visualization For Dummies I introduce a useful visual device I call a Wheel of Emotion, which I think you will find helpful in any personal improvement program.
+In my book Creative Visualization For Dummies, I introduce a useful visual device I call a Wheel of Emotion, which I think you will find helpful in any personal improvement program.
 It has a similar name to another design, the Wheel of Emotions, by Robert Plutchik so, because he thought of his wheel (or, more precisely, cone) first, let’s take a look at that first:

 Plutchik’s Wheel of Emotions

-With this diagram Plutchik demonstrates a selection of major human emotions, how they are related to each other, and how they are different too (or bipolar as he calls the emotions at opposite sides).
-At the center of this wheel there are eight basic emotions (as he refers to them) such as ecstasy and grief.
+With this diagram Plutchik demonstrates a selection of major human emotions, how they are related to each other, and how they are different too (or bipolar as he calls the emotions on opposite sides).
+At the center of this wheel, there are eight basic emotions (as he refers to them) such as ecstasy and grief.
 Then each of these is connected to two more subtle emotions that lead to what Plutchik calls the eight advanced emotions – those around the outside.

 However, I was creating a two-dimensional representation of emotions and how they relate to each other so that I could use it to illustrate books and on slides, and had already assembled my own list of emotions and drawn them into a simple diagram before I discovered Plutchik’s wheel during a Google search – since I wanted to see if anyone else had come up with a similar idea.